 Splendor Farms, Bush

-Explore over 1,000 acres of Louisiana’s Northshore at Splendor Farms.
-The equestrian center near the tiny town of Bush is a full-service facility, with guided rides that take visitors past the slow-moving Bogue Chitto River on one to three-hour trips.
-Bring the kids to the onsite petting zoo to feed the alpacas, and consider extending your trip beyond a day by staying at Splendor Farm’s bed-and-breakfast.
+Explore over 700 acres of Louisiana’s Northshore at Splendor Farms.
+The equestrian center near the tiny town of Bush is a full-service facility, with guided rides that take visitors through gorgous pasteurs, wooded areas, lakes and sandy beaches on one to three-hour trips.
+Bring the kids to the onsite petting zoo to feed the burros sheep and baby goats and consider extending your trip beyond a day by staying at Splendor Farm’s bed-and-breakfast.